-2012 2011 2010
+2013 2012 2011

 (In thousands)

-Stock options and restricted shares 222 214 449
+Stock options 8 22 57

-15% Convertible debentures 820
+Restricted and performance shares 203 200 157

 Environmental Reserves

 We are subject to various U.S. Federal and state and local environmental laws and regulations and are involved in certain environmental remediation efforts.
 We estimate and accrue our liabilities resulting from such matters based upon a variety of factors including the assessments of environmental engineers and consultants who provide estimates of potential liabilities and remediation costs.
 Such estimates are not discounted to reflect the time value of money due to the uncertainty in estimating the timing of the expenditures, which may extend over several years.
 Potential recoveries from insurers or other third parties of environmental remediation liabilities are recognized independently from the recorded liability, and any asset related to the recovery will be recognized only when the realization of the claim for recovery is deemed probable.